ApeCoin Trading 0.6% Lower This Week (APE)

-ApeCoin (APE) traded 1.5% lower against the US dollar during the 24-hour period ending at 9:00 AM E.T. on January 28th.
-ApeCoin has a market cap of $853.45 million and approximately $32.26 million worth of ApeCoin was traded on exchanges in the last 24 hours.
-One ApeCoin token can now be purchased for about $1.41 or 0.00003325 BTC on major cryptocurrency exchanges.
-During the last seven days, ApeCoin has traded down 0.6% against the US dollar.
+ApeCoin (APE) traded 0.8% higher against the dollar during the 24 hour period ending at 10:00 AM Eastern on February 3rd.
+During the last seven days, ApeCoin has traded down 0.6% against the dollar.
+One ApeCoin token can now be purchased for about $1.42 or 0.00003306 BTC on major cryptocurrency exchanges.
+ApeCoin has a market capitalization of $861.16 million and $35.25 million worth of ApeCoin was traded on exchanges in the last 24 hours.

 Here is how related cryptocurrencies have performed during the last 24 hours: